wynand1004/SimplePythonGameLibrary/README.md

 ## Performance

-I have tested this on Linux only at this point.
+I have tested this on Linux and Windows only at this point.
 I know from experience that the turtle module on Mac is slower.
 On my Linux machine, I can easily get 100 sprites moving around the screen at 30 frames per second.
 See the SPGL_Demo.py program for an example.

 ## Known Issues